ronen567/just-the-docs/docs/optimizations.md

 **Gradient Descent in Deep Neural Networks***
-In the context Deep Neural Networks (DNNs), Gradient Descent is the most popular optimization algorithm, used to find the optimized set of weight coefficients which minimizes the cost function, (i.e. a function which expresses the error between the expected DNN output and the model's predicted output).
+In the context Deep Neural Networks (DNNs), Gradient Descent is the most popular optimization algorithm, used to find the optimized set of weight coefficients which minimizes the cost function J, (i.e. a function which expresses the error between the expected DNN output and the model's predicted output).
 Figure 2 depicts a schematic diagram of DNNs Training phase functionality.

 ![Training-Phase](../assets/images/gd_optimizations/Training-Phase.png)